The planets and signs live in… houses. That’s right. Just like YOU.

 One of the other views on this house system is that it only became popular in the western world because the tables for casting the charts by hand were the only ones translated into English in the 18th century.
 The availability of this system for calculation was what led to the popularity, rather than actual accuracy.

 The Koch house system is young in comparison to many others out there, as it was created in the 20th Century.
 It is much like Placidus in that it is based on location and temporal time for accuracy, and thus also carries the same polar limitations and interceptions.
 However, its basis of right ascension and equal quadrants is awesome.
 It can be used for calculating horoscopes (this is the house system used for creating Astrovibe horoscopes!), for research and locational astrology, and you can know that your chart’s ascendant, descendant, IC and MC are pretty accurate.

 For people who like the Equal House system but get a case of the icks from the intercepted houses in Placidus and Koch, we offer you the Porphyry system.
 This house system from antiquity checks all the boxes, and that’s why it has survived since around the second century.
 Porphyry is our oldest-known quadrant system from around 200 AD.
-It places the four points properly on the first, fourth, seventh and tenth, but then distributes the other houses equally between them.
-That’s a win-win for people who like Equal House but want more accuracy, too.
+It places the four points properly on the first, fourth, seventh and tenth, but then distributes the other houses equally between them, lessening the chances for interceptions.
+That’s a win-win for people who like Equal House but want more specifics on the quadrants, too.

 Other Astrological House Systems